-This a settlement of claims brought by U.S. FWS and Ohio EPA for injuries to natural resources in and around the Ottawa River resulting from unpermitted releases of hazardous substances.
+to these species (e.g., specifically the timing of restoration measures can be used to avoid impacts to around the Ottawa River resulting from unpermitted releases of hazardous substances.
 The project will consist of acquisition, restoration, and protection of riparian and wetland habitat in the Lake Erie watershed, Properties have been and will be acquired from willing sellers and transferred to local public entities.
 Restoration will include controlling exotic species, planting native species, and restoring hydraulic connections of historically connected streams and wetlands with the Ottawa River and Maumee Bay/Lake Erie.
 All acquired properties will be protected by Environmental Covenants.
 Specific project plans are not available at this time.